datazip-inc/olake/README.md

 ### 🛠️ CLI Usage (Advanced)

-For advanced users and automation, OLake's core logic is exposed via a powerful CLI.
+For advanced users and automation, OLake Go's core logic is exposed via a powerful CLI.
 The core framework handles state management, configuration validation, logging, and type detection.
 It interacts with drivers using four main commands:

 * `spec`: Returns a render-able JSON Schema for a connector's configuration.
 * `check`: Validates connection configurations for sources and destinations.